luchomame/financial-risk-scoring-nlp/README.md

 ## Project Overview

-This project, conducted in collaboration with **Ned Davis Research (NDR)**, explores the predictive power of aggregated sentiment indicators derived from financial data and SEC filings to identify potential market inflection points.
-By leveraging **Natural Language Processing (NLP)** and financial analytics, we aim to create a comprehensive "Risk Score" for the S&P 500 index and its historical constituents.
+In collaboration with Ned Davis Research (NDR), this project examines the feasibility of forecasting financial market risk through sentiment-based modeling of unstructured textual data.
+By aggregating sentiment signals derived from financial news articles and SEC filings using advanced Natural Language Processing (NLP) techniques, we aim to construct a data-driven Risk Score for the S&P 500 index and its historical constituents.
+The study incorporates multiple methodological pipelines, including token-level sentiment weighting, topic modeling using BERTopic, and market volatility forecasting via VIX regression and classification models.
+This work contributes to the broader field of financial NLP by evaluating the predictive value of linguistically extracted features in anticipating market inflection points.

 ### Background and Motivation

 Investment sentiment, often associated with behavioral finance, reflects the attitude and pulse of the human investor.
 This sentiment can be influenced by external factors like news articles, which are believed to hold valuable predictive insights into market trends.
 By analyzing high-risk words (e.g., "bankrupt," "lawsuit") in news headlines and SEC filings, this project seeks to measure market sentiment and its relationship to financial health and volatility.

-### Project Objectives

-1. **Create a Risk Score**:
-   - Aggregate high-risk word occurrences across news headlines and SEC filings (10-K, Items 1 and 1A).
-   - Identify and evaluate predictive signals for potential market movements.

-2. **Integrate Financial Data**:
-   - Combine textual data with historical pricing information (weekly and daily) to assess sentiment impact.

-3. **Deliver a Scalable Framework**:
-   - Provide a replicable methodology to evaluate market sentiment across various indices.

-### Data Overview

-The project utilizes multiple datasets covering the S&P 500 and a broader U.S. multi-cap universe, including:

-- **SEC Filings**:
-  - Item 1 and Item 1A from 10-K filings.
-  - Historical company data files with detailed business and risk disclosures.

-- **Pricing Data**:
-  - Weekly and daily pricing data for S&P 500 constituents from 2000 to April 2023.
-  - Cap-weighted and equal-weighted index pricing.

-- **Headlines Data**:
-  - News headlines spanning multiple years, categorized by company ticker.

-### Project Deliverables

-1. Develop a methodology to process and analyze SEC filings and news headlines.
-2. Generate a comprehensive Risk Score based on textual and financial data.
-3. Visualize key insights and trends across time and indices.
-4. Provide clear documentation and reproducible results for stakeholders.

-### Tools and Technologies

-- **Programming and Analysis**: Python, NLP libraries, financial data analysis packages.
-- **Version Control**: GitHub integration for collaborative development.
-- **Compliance Requirements**: Students must sign NDAs and follow NDR's strict data handling policies.
+---

+### 🧭 Project Objectives

+1. **Develop a Composite Risk Score**
+   - Design a risk prediction metric using aggregated sentiment signals derived from SEC 10-K filings and financial news headlines.
+   - Incorporate **token-level weighting**, **sentiment polarity**, and **contextual risk factors** to improve score granularity.

+2. **Integrate Textual and Quantitative Signals**
+   - Merge NLP-derived features with historical pricing and volatility data (daily and weekly) for supervised learning.
+   - Evaluate correlations between sentiment dynamics and market movements using both regression and classification approaches.

+3. **Experiment with Multi-Modal Predictive Models**
+   - Compare traditional sentiment-based features with **topic modeling (e.g., BERTopic)** and **volatility forecasting (VIX-based models)**.
+   - Assess model performance across various time horizons and asset types.

+---

+### 📊 Data Overview

+This project integrates a rich set of financial and textual datasets spanning the S&P 500 and broader U.S. equities:

+- **SEC Filings**
+  - Historical 10-K filings (Item 1 and 1A) for fundamental business and risk disclosures.
+  - Structured metadata linking filings to market cap, sector, and fiscal year.

+- **Pricing and Volatility Data**
+  - Daily and weekly stock prices from 2000–2023.
+  - S&P 500 index pricing (cap-weighted and equal-weighted).
+  - VIX data for market volatility analysis.

+- **Headline News Corpus**
+  - Company-specific headlines mapped to tickers and timeframes.
+  - Pre-processed for entity recognition, tokenization, and sentiment scoring.

+---

+### 📦 Project Deliverables

+1. A modular codebase for extracting and analyzing textual risk signals from financial documents and headlines.
+2. A comprehensive **Risk Score** integrating sentiment, topic, and price-based indicators.
+3. Comparative analysis of different modeling pipelines (e.g., FinBERT, token score regression, BERTopic, VIX forecasting).
+4. Visualizations of sentiment trends, volatility correlations, and model performance over time.
+5. Clean, reproducible notebooks and documentation for stakeholder and research use.

+---

+### 🛠️ Tools and Technologies

+- **Languages & Libraries**: Python, Pandas, Scikit-learn, XGBoost, BERTopic, FinBERT, DuckDB
+- **Visualization**: Matplotlib, Seaborn, Plotly
+- **Data Management**: SQL, DuckDB, Pandas
+- **Version Control**: GitHub
+- **Compliance**: Work conducted under NDR NDA with strict data governance protocols.

+---

+Would you like me to patch this into your actual `README.md` file or prepare a Markdown version for you to copy in manually?

 ### Compliance and Key Contacts